morganmayday/tayen-core/magic/intuition-spells.md

 - Find weaknesses in opponents, especially in social settings.
 Single target, instead of Evade's more general dodge
 - morgan note: not Detect Thoughts, but perhaps like. an impulse foresight

+- Ask the spinner the next intended skill-roll of a character
+- funny atium clashing if you both use it idk that doesn't need saying

+Soapy Draff

+I: [Low spin minor or free action] Ask the Spinner what skill a target of choice is intending to next roll.

+II: [Fair spin minor action] As above.
+You can also ask on each of your next four turns, on the same target.

+III: [High spin] As above.
+When you hear the answer, pick a skill of yours to get a +3 [5?]
+Circumstance bonus on contests with the target.

+IV: [Major] You draw on a jalison such as Secrets Yet Unknown, who whispers a deep dark secret of theirs to you.
+You must make eye contact with the target.

 __Scry (Track Down)__

 1 minute, variable, variable, vs Exert Will, 8 spin